elu33/Otter_team_6/README.md

 prop21_visuals includes the code for the data visualization application created for this project

-data visualization output can be seen in the data visualization pdf. it contains screenshots of the web application that was created for this repository.
+Data visualization output can be seen in the data visualization pdf.
+It contains screenshots of the web application that was created for this repository.
 Further examples of this app's functionality can be given upon request.